 Well, almost solely.

-Despite its generic name, the Country Tavern Restaurant and Lounge is a gourmet restaurant located in Nashua, New Hampshire.
-Much of its appeal is derived from the fact that the restaurant was converted from a farmhouse built in 1741, giving the place a pleasant, aged, historical ambiance that a lesser writer would simile with wine...or not simile at all, instead opting to just reference a bad simile.
-So the restaurant really is a nice, classy place to take somebody for their birthday dinner.
+The Country Tavern Restaurant and Lounge is located in Nashua, New Hampshire.
+Much of its appeal is derived from the fact that the restaurant was converted from a farmhouse built in 1741, giving the place a pleasant, aged, historical ambiance.
+So the restaurant really is a nice, unique place to take somebody for their birthday dinner.
 Honestly.
 It just happens to be haunted, too.

 The country has, according to the latest official U.S. census, 3.4 million buildings that are rumored to be haunted.
 Naturally, I don’t go tramping into every building with a blurry face in its window.
 So why this one in particular?
 Well, why do you go to any restaurant?
 The menu, of course.